 - “Improving Population Health,” a course that introduces learners to population and public health and explains recent changes in health care delivery to improve U.S. health.

-- “Racism in Medicine: Distrust and Mistrust,” which explores the distinctions between medical distrust and mistrust and how, for patients from marginalized racial and ethnic groups, they are driven by the history of medical experimentation and substandard care.
+- “Racism in Medicine: Distrust and Mistrust,” which explores the distinctions between medical distrust and mistrust and how, for patients from historically marginalized racial and ethnic groups, contemporary engagement with the health system is often influenced by the history of medical experimentation and substandard care.

 - “Racism in Medicine: Race and Pain,” which details the history of racist beliefs about pain tolerance in people of color, specifically in Black people, and how implicit, unconscious bias can affect patient care.